-The justification is that the proposed amendment seeks to provide for the circumstance under which the license or a permit may be altered, suspended or revoked.
-It further seeks to separate the aspects of surrender of license or permits to be provided for in the proposed New clause 35 (A).
+The justification is that the proposed amendment seeks to provide for the circumstance under which the licence or a permit may be altered, suspended or revoked.
+It further seeks to separate the aspects of surrender of licence or permits to be provided in the proposed New Clause 35(A).

-(Question, that the new clause be read a Second Time, put and agreed to) (The new clause was read a Second Time)
+Question, that the new clause be read a Second Time, put and agreed to)